uv-Ic/DevOps-home-task/Readme.md

 ## Objective

 Your mission is to:
 1. Deploy a Lambda function using the `jonathanpick/first-lambda:v1` Docker image.
-Connect it to an API Gateway, invoke the function at its root path ("/"), and note down the hint provided in the response.
+Connect it to an API Gateway, invoke the function at its root path ("/"), **note down the hint provided in the response.**
 2. Deploy a second Lambda function using the `jonathanpick/second-lambda:v1` Docker image.
 This time, connect it to the same API Gateway, invoke the function at its root path ("/"), and capture the secret provided in the response.

 ## Prerequisites